-The Cabinet Office passed material to police after an initial review of documents released as part of the Epstein files found they contained "likely market-sensitive information" and official handling safeguards had been "compromised".
+The UK Cabinet Office passed material to police after an initial review of documents released as part of the Epstein files found they contained "likely market-sensitive information" and official handling safeguards had been "compromised".

 The files, released by the US Department of Justice, apparently showed that Mr Mandelson - as business secretary - gave material to Epstein while the government dealt with the 2008 financial crash and its aftermath.